pdrummond/pauldrummond.dev/src/posts/on-continuous-delivery.md

 conversations about how and why the defintion of going to production is changing.

+This is also complicated by the fact that tickets often also have a "definition of done", common when using agile frameworks such as SCRUM.
+Even when talking about a specific ticket though, "deploying to production" doesn't necessarily mean the ticket is done.
+A single ticket may require several PRs and each one of them will be deployed to production separately.
+A single ticket is considered "done" when all the functionality in the ticket is in production and tested.

 ### Learning to embrace Feature Flags

 Feature flags are a pretty simple idea, but in practice they can be quite